decretist/ICMCL17/paper/ICMCL17.md

 and second-recension *dicta*), every lemma either appears in both, or is unique to one or the other.

-[^7]: <!-- Dissertation --> The definition is implemented by passing sequentially through the *dicta* and applying three rules.
-First, if a *dictum* is listed in Winroth's appendix as being in the first recension of the *Decretum*, and as not having been added to or changed in the second recension, the text for that *dictum* is assigned to the first recension sample.
-This rule is applied on a per-*dictum* basis.
-Second, if a *dictum* is in the text of the Friedberg edition and is not listed in Winroth's appendix as being in the first recension, in either unmodified or modified form, the text for that *dictum* is assigned to the second recension sample.
-This rule is applied on a per-*dictum* basis.
-Third, if a *dictum* is listed Winroth's appendix as being in the first recension, but as having been added to or changed in the second recension, those words indicated by the appendix are assigned to the first recension sample, while those words in the text of Friedberg not corresponding to the words indicated by the appendix are assigned to the second recension sample.
-This rule is applied on a word-by-word basis.
+[^7]: I would like to acknowledge Jake Bayon, an undergraduate Computer Science student at the University of San Diego, who set up the PIE lemmatization environment as independent study project with me during the Spring 2024 semester, and who learned something about Gratian in the process.
+PIE can only be installed with the 2019 Python 3.8 release -- the current release is Python 3.12 -- so setting up the lemmatization environment was not a trivial task.

 [^8]: The 728 lines of program output included 3 numbers, which I discarded.

 [^9]: *calumpia* is almost certainly a typo in the LASLA Latin language model for *calumpnia*.

-[^jake]: I would like to acknowledge Jake Bayon, an undergraduate Computer Science student at the University of San Diego, who set up the PIE lemmatization environment as independent study project with me during the Spring 2024 semester, and who learned something about Gratian in the process.
-PIE can only be installed with the 2019 Python 3.8 release -- the current release is Python 3.12 -- so setting up the lemmatization environment was not a trivial task.